k-e-w/k-e-w.github.io/_includes/page/jonathan-resume.md

 platform and app marketing.
 Hands on with engineering in Ruby, JavaScript, Sass, Rails, Ember, Sinatra, Foundation, Bourbon.

-### DIRECTOR, ONLINE STRATEGY & PRODUCT / INSTRUCTOR (2013-2015)
+### DIRECTOR, ONLINE STRATEGY & PRODUCT (2013-2015)

 #### at Dev Bootcamp

+Dev Bootcamp is a trade school launching careers in software, with seven campuses across the US.

 Lead team that redesigned all online properties used by Dev Bootcamp to attract and convert potential students.
 Conversion of visitors into applicants doubled within six months, while increasing traffic.

 Taught Ruby on Rails, JavaScript and product design for the Web.
-Curiculum lead for [Engineering Empathy](http://bluesky.chicagotribune.com/originals/chi-dev-bootcamp-engineering-empathy-bsi-20140701,0,0.story).
+Curriculum lead for [Engineering Empathy](http://bluesky.chicagotribune.com/originals/chi-dev-bootcamp-engineering-empathy-bsi-20140701,0,0.story).

-### VP, TECHNOLOGY / WEB DEVELOPER & UX DESIGNER (2012-2013)
+### VP, TECHNOLOGY / PRODUCT DESIGNER (2012-2013)

 #### at Moxie Jean (Acquired by Schola in 2015)

 Product lead for venture-funded e-commerce startup.
-Transitioned product from subscription to ecommerce system in two weeks; scaled to 8,000 products in store.
+Transitioned product from subscription to eCommerce system in two weeks; scaled to 8,000 products in store.
 Company raised $400,000 in angel funding on 25% month-over-month revenue growth over 6 months.

-### DIRECTOR, CHICAGO SUMMIT PROJECT / WEB DEVELOPER & UX DESIGNER (2012)
+### DIRECTOR, CHICAGO SUMMIT PROJECT (2012)

 #### at Community Media Workshop

 Published ChicagoStories.org, a NATO Summit reporting help desk for the City of Chicago.
 Winner of Golden Trumpet Award from the Publicity Club of Chicago.

-### DIRECTOR, TECHNOLOGY & INNOVATION / WEB DEVELOPER & UX DESIGNER (2006-2012)
+### DIRECTOR, TECHNOLOGY & INNOVATION (2006-2012)

 #### at Global Integrity

-Global Integrity provides original data, technology and process innovation to the global anticorruption movement.
+Global Integrity provides original data, technology and process innovation to international NGOs and government reformers.
 As first employee, contributed directly to all aspects of Global Integrity, particularly operations, design and technology.

+Lead workshops and network-weaving events in 10 countries, building communities of practice around Web technologies for social change.

 #### Product Owner and Team Lead, Indaba Fieldwork Platform / indaba.io